talwrii/clixpath/README.md

 The most likely place that this will come up is support for building recursive *JSON* records using the `--extract` option.

 In such cases a more powerful tool like *XSLT* or *lxml* in python should be used.

+Do not expect any code that depends on parsing *non*-JSON output to not getting broken.